-In the previous chapter, we concluded our examination of the response variable, and developed a few example machine learning models using scikit-learn.
+In the previous chapter, we developed a few example machine learning models using scikit-learn, to get familiar with how it works.
 However, the features we used, EDUCATION and LIMIT_BAL, were not chosen in a systematic way.

-In this chapter, we will start to develop techniques that can be used to assess features one by one.
-This will enable making a quick pass over all the features to see which ones could be expected to be useful for predictive modeling.
+In this chapter, we will start to develop techniques that can be used to assess features for their usefulness in modeling.
+This will enable you to make a quick pass over all candidate features, to have an idea which will be the most important.
 For the most promising features, we will see how to create visual summaries that serve as useful communication tools.

 Next, we will begin our detailed examination of logistic regression.
 We'll learn why logistic regression is considered to be a linear model, even if the formulation involves some non-linear functions.
-As a key consequence of this linearity, we will see why the decision boundary of logistic regression could make it difficult to accurately classify data.
-Along the way, we'll learn how to write functions in Python.
+We’ll learn what a decision boundary is and see that as a key consequence of its linearity, the decision boundary of logistic regression could make it difficult to accurately classify the response variable.
+Along the way, we'll get more familiar with Python, using list comprehensions and writing functions.

 Examining the Relationships between Features and the Response

 In order to make accurate predictions of the response variable, good features are necessary.
 We need features that are clearly linked to the response variable in some way.
 Thus far, we've examined the relationship between a couple features and the response variable, either by calculating a groupby/mean of the response variable, or by trying models directly, which is another way to make this kind of exploration.
 However, we have not yet made a systematic exploration of how all the features relate to the response variable.
-We will do that now and capitalize on all the hard work we put in when we were exploring the features and making sure the data quality was good.
+We will do that now and begin to capitalize on all the hard work we put in when we were exploring the features and making sure the data quality was good.

 A popular way of getting a quick look at how all the features relate to the response variable, as well as how the features are related to each other, is by using a correlation plot.
 We will first create the correlation plot for the case study data, then discuss how to interpret it, along with some mathematical details.